Archdiocese of Indianapolis: Diocese of Indianapolis (1898–1944)

 On March 28, 1898, Pope Leo XIII transferred the episcopal see from Vincennes to Indianapolis; the Diocese of Vincennes was renamed as the Diocese of Indianapolis.
 Chatard became the first bishop of Indianapolis.
 Saint John the Evangelist Church in Indianapolis served as the pro-cathedral of the diocese until Saints Peter and Paul Cathedral was completed in 1907.
 Chatard was paralyzed by a stroke in 1900.
 On July 27, 1910, Pope Pius named Joseph Chartrand as coadjutor bishop of Indianapolis to assist Chatard.
 Chatard died on September 7, 1918, at Indianapolis and Chartrand automatically succeeded him as bishop.

 Chartrand opened more than 25 elementary and secondary schools in his first 14 years as bishop.
 Chartrand dealt with threats from the Ku Klux Klan by publishing a list of Klan members in the Indianapolis Times newspaper.
 During the Great Depression, he exempted the entire diocese from fasting, with the exception of Fridays during Lent.
-Chartrand was appointed archbishop of the Archdiocese of Cincinnati in 1925, but declined the appointment.
 When Chartrand died in 1933, the diocese had 126 parochial schools and 19 secondary schools.